Fundaciongrupoal/copyrightly.io/README.md

   Contract: Complaints - Register complaints
     ✓ should register a new complaint (160ms)
-    ✓ shouldn't register a complaint if already one for manifestation ✓ shouldn't allow to revoke complaint if not contract owner ✓ should retrieve an existing complaint
+    ✓ shouldn't register a complaint if already one for manifestation ✓ shouldn't allow revoking complaint if not contract owner ✓ should retrieve an existing complaint
-    ✓ should allow to revoke complaint if contract owner (46ms) ✓ shouldn't allow retrieving a revoked complaint
+    ✓ should allow revoking complaint if contract owner (46ms) ✓ shouldn't allow retrieving a revoked complaint
     ✓ shouldn't allow retrieving an unexisting complaint
 ```